Tristeme/SwapBytes/readme.md

 examples:
 Alice:
 /msg hello, everyone! (every peer will receive it)
-/dm Triste Hi, Triste (Triste peer will receive it) /propose test.docx (every peer will receive it)
+/dm Bob Hi, Bob (Bob peer will receive it)
+/propose test.docx (every peer will receive it)

 And then go to the Triste peer:
-Triste:
+Bob:
 /get test.docx (store a new copy file of test.docx) /create_room room1 (every peer will receive it) /join_room room1 (every peer will receive it)